ehabkost/habkost.net/habkost-net/_drafts/draft-cpuid.markdown

 ### Feature filtering

 QEMU feature filtering is subtle.
-It's one area where the default behavior of QEMU is not the safest one, but it never changed upstream due to fears of breaking compatibility with existing software.
+It's one of the areas where the default behavior of QEMU is not the safest or most appropriate, but it never changed upstream due to fears of breaking compatibility with existing software.

-The default behavior of QEMU when a feature required by a CPU model or by a command line option is not supported by the host is to just print a warning but keep running.
+The default behavior of QEMU when a feature is requested but not supported by the host is to just **print a warning but keep running**.
 This means the same QEMU command line can produce different results on different hosts.
 This has consequences for live migration safety (see next section).

 The safer behavior (refusing to run the VM if a feature is missing) can be enabled by using the `-cpu ...,enforce` command line option.

+### What can make a feature be filtered out?

+Some of the reasons a feature might be filtered out by QEMU:

+* Feature reported by KVM as unsupported.
+This can happen if:
+  * Feature is not supported by the host CPU;
+  * Feature is supported by the host CPU, but:
+    * not supported by KVM yet;
+    * supported by KVM, but:
+      * was disabled by a build-time option;
+      * was disabled automatically due to a known issue;
+      * was disabled in the kernel command line.
+* Feature reported by KVM as supported, but;
+  * QEMU doesn't know about it yet;
+  * QEMU knows about the feature yet, but:
+    * QEMU doesn't support live migration with the feature yet.

 ### Live migration